-■ Current Science Teacher Recommendation
+■ Physics Teacher Recommendation

 Advanced Placement (AP) Physics 1 is equivalent to a first-semester college course in algebra-based physics.
-The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; mechanical waves and sound; and static and current electricity.
-It also introduces electric circuits.
+The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; simple harmonic motion.
 Emphasis on labs.
 Students will take the AP exam at the end of the course which may earn them college credit.